Raksha-17/AI_Analysis/README.md

 ### Data Exploration
 SQL Query: [1.Data Exploration]()

-1. Normalize country/region names; fix typos.
+1. Normalize country/region names; fix typos
+2. Count nulls per key column:
-2. Handle missing Salary_USD or Job_Loss_Due_to_AI_PERCENT with imputation or flagging.
+3. Handle missing Salary_USD or Job_Loss_Due_to_AI_PERCENT with imputation or flagging.
-3. Growth indicators per country/region if multiple years exist.
+4. Growth indicators per country/region if multiple years exist.
-4. Adoption bins (Low/Medium/High) based on AI_Adoption_Rate_PERCENT.
+5. Adoption bins (Low/Medium/High) based on AI_Adoption_Rate_PERCENT.
-5. Quick aggregations to establish baselines (mean salary by industry/adoption, total impact by country).
+6. Quick aggregations to establish baselines (mean salary by industry/adoption, total impact by country).

 ## Analyze
 SQL Query: [Data Analysis]()

+The data is stored appropriately and is now prepared for analysis.
+I queried multiple relevant tables for the analysis and visualized them in Tableau.

+The analysis question is:

+1. Regions with strongest adoption signals and growth potential.
+2. Industries with highest cumulative AI impact and corresponding workforce implications.
+3. Salary dynamics by industry and adoption level to inform talent strategy and benchmarking.
+4. Relationships between AI adoption rate and job loss to guide policy, reskilling, and program design.

 The data is stored appropriately and is now prepared for analysis.
 I queried multiple relevant tables for the analysis and visualized them in Tableau.